pranjal2410/Internship-Task/README.md

 ## Problem Statement: To provide a post match summary of cricket matches which were held between multiple teams using REST APIs.​

-## Pre-requisites on your machine to run the project:
+## Pre-requisites to be installed on your machine to run the project:

 1. Python 3.7
 2. Node JS